cfu288/mere-medical/libs/emr-pipeline/README.md

 ## Data flow

-1. **Discover.** One HTTP GET per vendor and version downloads its tenant directory, a JSON FHIR Bundle listing every tenant.
-Each vendor lays out ids, names, and urls differently (Epic uses `Endpoint` resources, cerner and healow pair `Organization` with `Endpoint`, athena tags `Organization`s with a practice extension), so each vendor has a `parseDirectory` adapter.
-A body that parses, yields tenants, and matches its declared total is written verbatim as one JSON text column in `vendor_tenant_directory_snapshots` (vendor, fhir_version, fetched_at, body).
-Nothing is split into columns here; that is transform's job.
-Refetching an identical body only updates the newest snapshot's date.
+1. **Discover.** The discover step downloads each vendor and version's tenant directory with a single HTTP GET.
+The directory is a JSON FHIR Bundle listing every tenant, but each vendor lays out ids, names, and urls differently (Epic uses `Endpoint` resources, cerner and healow pair `Organization` with `Endpoint`, athena tags `Organization`s with a practice extension), so each vendor has its own `parseDirectory` adapter.
+When the body parses, yields tenants, and matches its declared total, discover stores it verbatim as one JSON text column in `vendor_tenant_directory_snapshots` (vendor, fhir_version, fetched_at, body).
+Splitting it into columns is transform's job.
+When a refetch returns an identical body, discover only updates the newest snapshot's date.
-2. **Extract.** For every tenant url in the directory, one HTTP GET of `{url}/metadata` downloads its CapabilityStatement, the JSON document that declares the tenant's OAuth urls. `capability_downloads` keeps one row per url.
-A success overwrites the row's `body` and `downloaded_at`.
-A failure, a non-JSON 200, or a body that would replace a usable one with an unusable one writes only `attempted_at`, `failed`, and `error`.
-Rows are written as fetches finish, so a killed run keeps everything already fetched.
+2. **Extract.** The extract step downloads each tenant's CapabilityStatement, the JSON document that declares the tenant's OAuth urls, with one HTTP GET of `{url}/metadata`. `capability_downloads` keeps one row per url.
+On success, extract overwrites the row's `body` and `downloaded_at`.
+On a failure, a non-JSON 200, or a body that would replace a usable one with an unusable one, extract writes only `attempted_at`, `failed`, and `error`.
+   Extract writes each row as its fetch finishes, so a killed run keeps everything already fetched.
-3. **Transform.** Offline.
-Rereads every stored snapshot body oldest to newest through the vendor's adapter and rebuilds the three staging tables with `DELETE` + `INSERT`. `tenant_names` gets each tenant's merged name and managing organization. `tenant_listings` gets one row per tenant and url, with the newest date that listed it. `url_smart_security` gets each url's authorize, token, and register urls read from its stored capability body, plus a classification.
+3. **Transform.** The transform step runs offline.
+It rereads every stored snapshot body oldest to newest through the vendor's adapter and rebuilds the three staging tables with `DELETE` + `INSERT`. `tenant_names` gets each tenant's merged name and managing organization. `tenant_listings` gets one row per tenant and url, with the newest date that listed it.
+   `url_smart_security` gets each url's authorize, token, and register urls read from its stored capability body, plus a classification.
-4. **Publish.** One query joins the staging tables by the derivation rules below and writes a brand-new `tenants.db`.
-Each row is one publishable tenant, plus the adapters' fixed sandbox rows stamped with the newest snapshot time.
+4. **Publish.** The publish step joins the staging tables in one query, using the derivation rules below, and writes a brand-new `tenants.db`.
+Each row is one publishable tenant.
+The adapters' fixed sandbox rows are added, stamped with the newest snapshot time.

-Rows never leave the artifact, and readers ignore how old `last_seen_in_directory` is, so delisted tenants stay reachable and connected users keep syncing.
+Delisted tenants stay reachable and connected users keep syncing, because rows never leave the artifact and readers ignore how old `last_seen_in_directory` is.
 Any future expiry belongs in the API as a filter on that column.

 ## Guardrails